arnomaris/StreamlinedBot/README.md

 - Voting system: Users can vote on submissions.
 - Moderation tools: Staff can manage contests, remove submissions easily and track votes.

+### Utility
+- General utilities to manage the Streamlined Discord more easily.
+- Utilities that allow developers to manage game development from the Discord.

 ### What I plan on adding
 - Use RSS feeds to automatically post new social media content.
+- Utility to manage a suggestion channel (warn, block members)

 # What I learned